butterproviders/butter-provider/README.md

 ### fetch (Object: filters -> (promise) Object)
-The fetch method is the first called of your provider, it's used to show the content when users opens Butter.
+The fetch method is the first called of your provider, it's used to show the content when users open Butter.
 Keep it small, keep it simple, keep it fast, as load time will depend on performance of fetch.
 Grab the bare minimum of data you need, you'll have other opportunities to enrich that data in subsequent calls (like `detail` or `resolveStream`).